Accessibility online - what editors need to know

 Video can be a great complement to your information, but remember to make it accessible.
 A text summary of the film and its message has to be provided (i.e., in the alt-text or text on the page) for users who cannot see it.
 Films should always have subtitles, and, if possible, also syntax interpretation.

 Depending on device or web browser, your page may not always look the same to the visitor/user.
 "Read more to the right of the page", "check the grey box" or "see the image further down" are all examples of inappropriate formulations.

 Ki.se is a responsive site, which means that the site adapts to the device a visitor uses.
 On a mobile phone, what is referrred to as "on the right" may be somewhere else, the gray box may be perceived as blue in someone else's browser or not visible at all.
 Some users may have chosen not to display images and will therefore not be helped by information relating to an image or an element that they do not see.

 KI.se is a large website.
 Too much content will make it difficult finding the content your uesr actually needs.
 As an editor, it is your responsibility not to add more content than required.

 New content should comply with ki.se's target groups and needs.
-If you need to add large amounts of new content, check with KI's web team who can advice you how to structure and adapt it to already existing content.
+If you need to add large amounts of new content, check with KI's web administration who can advice you how to structure and adapt it to already existing content.
 Examples: course web sites, centres, migrating content from old websites.

 If the content you want to describe partly or fully exists elsewhere on the site, link to it directly instead of repeating the same information it in other words.
 In addition to the obvious risk of having to update the information in several different places, it can be perceived as more confusing, rather than helpful, to find almost the same information in several places.